 White light casts a continuous spectrum, projecting all visible wavelengths onto anything it illuminates.
 True color value and condition of an object are accurately depicted only when the entire visible spectrum of light is cast upon said object.

-This is particularly important to paint polishing because it allows the detailer to identify the true color of the paint and the accurate condition of surface defects which allows accurate evaluation and correction during the entire detailing process.
+This is particularly important to paint polishing because it empowers detailers to identify the true color of the paint and the accurate condition of surface defects.
+Identifying both of those characteristics optimally is a major contributing factor high quality and efficient results during the entire detailing process.